 The Result.
 A modern, lean, and results-driven marketing system built specifically for your microneedling services, managed by experts who live and breathe the aesthetic industry.

-FAQ - Microneedling Marketing
+FAQ - Marketing Your Skin Rejuvenation Services

 Microneedling marketing costs vary depending on the channels you use.
 Local SEO and content marketing typically run $800-$1,500 per month, while Google Ads campaigns targeting microneedling keywords can cost $1,500-$3,000 per month depending on your city's competition.
 Social media content creation ranges from $500-$2,000 per month.
 The most cost-effective approach is to start with local SEO and before/after content, which build compounding organic traffic, then layer in paid ads once your conversion funnel is dialed in.